petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The test scenario is a form of verification of a punctual, concrete functionality, which is *completely defined*, by this understanding that its finality is known exactly.

 Through the test scenario, we aim to achieve a desired result for a series of known conditions.
 In other words, for a known set of input data, it is verified if the results are the expected ones.
+Thus, for each aspect that needs to be checked, a test scenario will have to be created.